ryul1206/easy-dynamixel-helper/README.md

 🌏 [English](https://github.com/ryul1206/easy-dynamixel-helper/blob/master/README.md),
 [한국어](https://github.com/ryul1206/easy-dynamixel-helper/blob/master/README.kr.md)

 This helper is a wrapper for the Dynamixel-SDK.
 With this, configure and drive your motor more quickly.
 You do not need to know how the SDK works.
+In other words, this helper makes it easy to modify the control table.

 ```bash
 pip install dynamixel_helper --user